Asana Inc. (ASAN) and the Battle of Fundamentals vs. Technicals

 Analysts’ Opinion of ASAN

-Many brokerage firms have already submitted their reports for ASAN stocks, with Oppenheimer repeating the rating for ASAN by listing it as a “Outperform.”
-The predicted price for ASAN in the upcoming period, according to Oppenheimer is $100 based on the research report published on January 12th of the current year 2022.
+Many brokerage firms have already submitted their reports for ASAN stocks, with JP Morgan repeating the rating for ASAN by listing it as a “Underweight.”
+The predicted price for ASAN in the upcoming period, according to JP Morgan is $32 based on the research report published on March 10th of the current year 2022.

-DA Davidson, on the other hand, stated in their research note that they expect to see ASAN reach a price target of $65.
-The rating they have provided for ASAN stocks is “Neutral” according to the report published on January 05th, 2022.
+Oppenheimer, on the other hand, stated in their research note that they expect to see ASAN reach a price target of $100, previously predicting the price at $115.
+The rating they have provided for ASAN stocks is “Outperform” according to the report published on January 12th, 2022.

-KeyBanc Capital Markets gave a rating of “Overweight” to ASAN, setting the target price at $103 in the report published on December 03rd of the previous year.
+DA Davidson gave a rating of “Neutral” to ASAN, setting the target price at $65 in the report published on January 05th of the current year.

 Insider Trading